tier4/caret_doc/docs/design/event_and_latency_definitions/node.md

 l_{node} = t_{transfer} - t_{receive}
 $$

-As transmission is replaced by publish and reception is subscription in the context of ROS 2, the equation is translated into the next one.
+As transmission is replaced by publish and reception is subscription in the context of ROS2, the equation is translated into the next one.

 $$
 l_{node} = t_{pub} - t_{sub}